kennywall/import-test/_posts/2011-06-20-where-cloud-computing-growth-will-slow.md

 domain: apievangelist.com
 image: http://kinlane-productions.s3.amazonaws.com/AWS_LOGO_CMYK.jpg
 ---
-{% include JB/setup %}<p>Cloud computing holds the promise of infinite scalability and capacity.
+{% include JB/setup %}Cloud computing holds the promise of infinite scalability and capacity.
 We hust pay for what we use, and whatever capacity you need is there.
 This holds true on the server and back-end of the cloud.
 Where this promse will begin to break down is on the front-end of the network.
 The faces of the front-end of the cloud, are companies like Comcast, and ATT and Verizon.
 These Internet and mobile providers provide everyone the connectivity to the cloud.
 These providers are increasingly capping, slowing and filtering connectivity to the Internet in an effort to control and squeeze more profits out of their networks.